johngage/TILBlog/content/books/Needham-Visual Complex Analysis-25ed/Needham-Visual Complex Analysis.md

 ## Discussion of "ultimately equal"

--  Needham describes Newton's use of geometric calculus, rather than Leibnizian symbolic calculus, and describes his rewriting of the new edition to emphasize this distinction.
+-  Needham rebuilds Newton's use of geometric calculus, rather than Leibnizian symbolic calculus, and describes how he rewrote the new edition to emphasize this distinction.
-- Needham apologizes for failing to have the courage to use the  geometricl "ultimately equal" notation 25 years ago, using his rewriting of the key example of geometric calculus  in the Preface.
+- Needham apologizes for failing to have the courage to use the  geometric "ultimately equal" notation 25 years ago, and demonstrates it's use by rewriting a key proof using geometric calculus in the Preface.
-- In the new edition, he significantly changes the drawing of the geometry.
+- In the new edition, he significantly changes the drawing of the geometry of the proof.
 For the first time, he shows the arc of the circle of radius L, showing how, in the "ultimately equal" process, the length of the arc from the original vertex of the triangle, to the new vertex after rotating the hypotenuse by the small amount $\delta\theta$, becomes equal to the orthogal distance.
 He shows this using the derivative of the complex quantity  $re^{i\theta}$, using a triangle with base 1 and vertical side T, so that T = $tan (\theta)$, and the rotation increases the length of the vertical side T by  $\delta T$
 -
 - Needham uses the symbol $\asymp$  for "differential equality."
 This is a beautiful and intuitive notation that perfectly captures the geometric concept he's describing.